 Having things organized, fitting into your new home, will really make you feel great.
 You'll love wonderful closet systems with double hanging poles, drawers, and shelves up to the ceiling.
 If you wait until later, you'll have to take everything out, pile your clothes in stacks on your bed or floor (can you visualize your clothes wrinkling in giant stacks), and live out of suitcases for a day or two until the closet fittings can be installed.
 No matter when you choose to do it, professional installers can be in and out in a jiffy.
 Do-it-yourselfers may need a bit longer to figure out the instructions, but once the process is down for the first closet, each additional closet should be faster and easier.
 If you do some measuring in your new home before you move in, you can plan ahead and choose and buy your closet components ahead of time.

 Using the tips and hints here, you'll find that moving into your house can really be a pleasant experience.
-You'll feel right at home in a jiffy!
+You'll feel right at home in no time.
 Happy moving!